haidar-ali/clode-studio/TASKS.md

   - ~~Files: stores/layout.ts, components/Layout/ModeSelector.vue, components/Layout/IDELayout.vue~~

 ---
-*To update tasks, use the Kanban board in Claude Code IDE, ask Claude to modify this file, or use Claude's native TodoWrite system.*
+*To update tasks, use the Kanban board in Clode Studio, ask Claude to modify this file, or use Claude's native TodoWrite system.*